PLeVasseur/plog/README.md

 A side quest being [interviewed](https://video.tv-tokyo.co.jp/you_nippon/episode/00126091.html) on 『YOUは何しに日本へ?』.
 Chatted about 爆笑問題's radio program [カーボーイ](https://radiko.jp/r_seasons/1015) being funny enough to learn Japanese.

+Presented at [HAL4SDV](https://www.hal4sdv.eu/) about Rust's usage and current landscape for safety-critical when it comes to Automotive.
+[Slides](<./media/Rust-for-Automotive_-_Presented-at-HAL4SDV_-_December-2,-2025.pdf>) are available.

 ## Articles

 [Using Spaced-Repetition Systems (SRS) for Learning the FLS Glossary](articles/022-srs-for-fls-glossary.md)